Ham Radios: The Best Emergency Communications System

 Ham Radios During September 11th

 Within minutes of the terrorist attacks on 9/11, volunteer amateur radio operators responded.
 They helped agencies like the Red Cross and New York City OEM stay in touch with each other.
-Many amateurs also shadowed officials to help spread news through the ham channels.
+Many amateurs also shadowed officials to help spread the news through the ham channels.
 They let people know where volunteers were needed.

 Hurricane Katrina